3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 #### NixOS installation

 Now, I will guide through installation of NixOS.
-After it, you should have operating system in default configuration.
+After it, you should have an operating system in a default configuration.
 Later, I will show you how to customize it in a runtime.

 >Important: NixOS installation is not interactive as in most Linux distributions